Burger Chef murders: Later investigations

 Forrester claimed to have shot Davis and Shelton, and gave the names of three men he claimed were responsible for killing Flemmonds and Friedt.
 He then led the police to a spot where he claimed he had thrown the gun into a river.
 However, a thorough search of the river did not find any weapon.
 Willsey interviewed Forrester's ex-wife, who said that he had driven with her out to a wooded area shortly after the murders and retrieved several shell casings, which he then flushed down the toilet.

 Willsey then got a warrant to search the septic tank of the house, which turned up several spent .38 caliber shell casings.
-However, after someone within the sheriff's office leaked details of Forrester's cooperation, he suddenly recanted his confession and claimed it was coerced.
+After someone within the sheriff's office leaked details of Forrester's cooperation, he suddenly recanted his confession and claimed it was coerced.
 With no further cooperation from Forrester and no direct evidence proving he committed the murders, Forrester was never charged.
 He died in prison from cancer in 2006 at age 55.

-Despite thousands of hours of police investigation, as well as Burger Chef offering a reward of $25,000 to anyone who could capture the murderers or provide information about their whereabouts, the attackers were never prosecuted and the case remains officially unsolved.
+Despite thousands of hours of police investigation, as well as Burger Chef offering a reward of $25,000 to anyone who could capture the murderers or provide information about their whereabouts, the attackers were never prosecuted, and the case remains officially unsolved.
 The Indiana State Police continue to keep the case open, and have reportedly investigated the use of DNA-tracing techniques developed since the initial investigations.

 Memorials

 During the summer of 2018, the Speedway community, as well as family and friends of the victims, raised money to plant four red oak trees to honor the victims.
 Each tree is adorned with a plaque with a short biography of one of the victims.
 The original monetary goal was surpassed within 24 hours.
 With the extra funds, a marble bench was installed and dedicated to their family and friends.
 On November 10, 2018, one week before the fortieth anniversary, a small dedication ceremony for family and friends was held at the memorial site at Leonard Park in Speedway.

+By January 2024, the former restaurant, last occupied by a CashLand pawn shop, was set to be demolished.
+The demolition took place the following March.

 Documentary

 On September 5, 2022, Investigation Discovery aired Murders at the Burger Joint.
 The documentary digs deep into the still unsolved murders.

+On June 21, 2024, Vertical released The Speedway Murders to theaters.